Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 If you need to scale out small units of work you might consider splitting your handlers into smaller vertical slices of functionality and deploying them on their own endpoints.

+## Increasing distributor throughput

+The default concurrency level for NServiceBus 5 and below, is set to 1.
+Meaning sequential message processing.
+This also applies to the Distributor and limits distribution throughput when forwarding messages to the workers.

-NOTE: Before scaling out via the distributor make sure that you have [increased the maximum concurrency on the endpoint](/nservicebus/operations/tuning.md#tuning-throughput).
-The default concurrency level is set to 1, meaning that messages will be processed sequentially.
-Also make sure that the **MaximumConcurrencyLevel** is increased on the endpoint that is the distributor node, in order to allow it to forward messages to the workers in parallel.
+Before scaling out via the distributor make sure that you have [increased the **MaximumConcurrencyLevel** in the configuration](/nservicebus/operations/tuning.md#tuning-throughput) on the distributor endpoint.

-NOTE: Increasing the maximum concurrency level on the distributor allows the distributor to forward messages to workers concurrently.
-Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi-threaded.
+Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi-threaded like for example a worker that does video transcoding.

 ## How does it work?